clearhaus/gateway-api-docs/source/index.html.md

 ### Stop recurring status

-On any recurring transaction issures have the ability to issue a <i>stop recurring</i>, canceling the concent of the card holder, towards a merchant, to initiate transactions on their behalf.
+On any recurring transaction, issuers can respond with <i>stop recurring</i>, withdrawing the consent from the cardholder for a merchant to initiate transactions on their behalf.

-A <i>stop recurring</i> status is both a decline of the current authorization, but also a notice to halt all future recurring transactions towards this card from this merchant.
+A <i>stop recurring</i> status is both a decline of the current authorization, but also a notice to halt all future recurring transactions on this card from this merchant.

-Are <i>stop recurring</i> not heated and recurring transactions towards this card continues, a fee pr. transaction is incurred onto the merchant by card scheme.
+If <i>stop recurring</i> responses are not adhered to and recurring transactions on this card continues, a fee pr. transaction is incurred by the merchant from the card scheme.

-Merchants should contanct the customer who issued the <i>stop recurring</i>
-and resolve this issue.
-Only after the <i>stop recurring</i> has been lifted can recurring transactions be resumed.
+Merchants should contact the cardholder to resolve this issue.
+Only after the withdrawal of consent has been lifted, can recurring transactions be resumed.

 ## Test card numbers